 Marilyn Barton grew up in Philadelphia, PA and earned a BSN in nursing from Georgetown University in 1980.
-She then worked as an RN in a variety of hospital settings: critical care, ER, research, staff education, health outreach, and quality.
+She then worked as an RN in the Midwest and on the East Coast in a variety of hospital settings: critical care, ER, research, staff education, health outreach, and quality.

-Marilyn moved to Hampton, VA, in 1984, and developed an interest in writing in 1986 while serving on the editorial board of Riverside Health System’s nursing magazine.
-Her team then incorporated highlights from the magazine’s twenty-year-run with new stories.
-Riverside published them as a coffee table book in 2007 called The Color of Their Eyes: Celebrating the Art and Science of Nursing.
+Marilyn moved to southeastern Virginia in 1984.
+She developed an interest in writing while serving on the editorial board of Riverside Health System’s nursing magazine in 1986.
+Her team then incorporated highlights from the magazine’s twenty-year-run with new stories to create a book.
+Riverside published this as a coffee table book in 2007: The Color of Their Eyes: Celebrating the Art and Science of Nursing.

 As a community service, Marilyn became certified as a Mental Health First Aid (MHFA) instructor after observing mental health issues being ignored or under-treated in medical care.
 She taught from 2012 to 2017, helping people understand the basics of anxiety, depression, psychosis, substance abuse, and suicide prevention.